Frederick Higginson: After the RAF

 In 1956 Higginson resigned from the RAF to join the newly demerged Bristol Aircraft Ltd, based in London as its military liaison officer.
 He played rugby for London Welsh, Richmond and Surrey until he was 40.
 Appointed sales and service director of the Guided Missiles Division, he was responsible for export sales of the newly developed ground-to-air missile defence system, Bloodhound.
 In 1963 he joined the board of Bristol Aircraft then in the New Year Honours 1964 Higginson was appointed as an Officer of the Order of the British Empire for services to industry.

 Having met Kuwaiti businessman Abdullah Alireza, in 1964 he left Bristol Aircraft to launch Rezayat Services' London office, building a substantial business for the Kuwaiti's European company.

 Retirement

-After retiring in 1969 he bought Peny-Coed, a 250-acre farm estate with a large 17th-century house, in Carmarthenshire.
+After retiring in 1969 he bought Pen-y-Coed, a 250-acre farm estate with a large 17th-century house, in Carmarthenshire.
 He lived there with his wife Jenny "Shan" Jenkins, whom he had married in 1937, and his four sons.
 His wife predeceased him in August 2002, while Higginson died on 12 February 2003.